amr745/silver-snacks-frontend/README.md

 # Silver Snacks Emporium

-Silver Snacks Emporium is a full CRUD eCommerce application that stores and handles products, purchases, and user authentication information using MongoDB.
+Silver Snacks Emporium is a full CRUD eCommerce application that stores and handles products, purchases, and user authentication information using React and MongoDB.

 ---